 She nodded her agreement, and now looked as if she intended to touch him, even just a hand to the arm, something to bridge the gap, but he quickly took a step back from her, and hurried away.

-Later that evening, he had sent her food, which she did force herself to eat, but ultimately couldn't keep it down.
-Vomiting just made her weaker, and more agitated.
+Later that evening, he had sent a meal up to her, which she did force herself to eat.
+But she soon vomited it up again, which just made her weaker, and more agitated.

-"Oh, please, I did try, I did…" she whimpered when he came to see if she'd eaten and the made explained she'd been too ill to hold down food.
+"Oh, please, I did try, I did…" she whimpered when he came to see if she'd eaten and the maid explained she'd been too ill to hold down food.

 "I'll send you something easier in the morning," he mumbled.
 "Some porridge, perhaps…"